Zubayer204/Zchat/README.md

 ## Todos

-1. Create tabs for joining and creating rooms seperately
-3. Add chat functionality in rooms
-4. Change the Leave icon
+1. Change the Leave icon
-5. Rebrand it
-6. Make the controls stick to our video
+2. Make the controls stick to our video